0xYahia/Front-End-Material/Study/javaScriptStd.md

 BOM: A collection of objects access the browser and the computer screen.
 Accessible through the global objects window.
 There's a window object for every popup, or browser tab.
-BOM objects: (navigator, location, history, document, screen)
+BOM objects: (navigator, location, history, screen)
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-window object: is a global object that contain all the global variables and functions. window.open(url, name, target, featurelsit): is a method that open new window. it's reurns a reference to the window object of the newly created browser instance.
+window object: is a global object that contain all the global variables and functions. window.open(url, name, target, featurelsit): is a method that open new window. it's return a reference to the window object of the newly created browser instance.
 1- url: is a url that the new window will open it.
 2- name: is a name that the new window will have it.
 3- target: is a target that the new window will open it.
-4- featurelist: is a featurelist that the new window will have it.
+4- featurelsit: is a featurelsit that the new window will have it.
-Featurelist: resizeable, scrollbars, status, toolbar, menubar, location, width, height, left, top.
+featurelsit: resizeable, scrollbars, status, toolbar, menubar, location, width, height, left, top.
 Example:
 var win = window.open("https://www.google.com", "\_blank", "width=500,height=500");